The waves of Shark Bay, South Caicos.

 The coast here is quite rugged.

-This area does not experience a disproportionate number of the toothy hunters, as it was likely named after a long-forgotten shark sighting from many years ago.
+Contrary to its name, this area does not experience a disproportionate number of the toothy marine hunters.
+It was likely named after a long-forgotten shark sighting from many years ago.

-Generally a poor swimming and snorkeling location, this region however excels as a hiking and beachcombing site.
-From the high bluff to the east, ospreys can be seen gliding by and the ocean below hides vibrant reefs.
+While Shark Bay is generally a poor swimming and snorkeling location, it is an excellent hiking and beachcombing site.
+From the high bluff to the east, you can see ospreys gliding by and (on a clear day) vibrant reefs below the water's surface.

-The hardy Turks and Caicos donkeys may also be spotted in the nearby light vegetation.
+You can also spot the hardy Turks and Caicos donkeys in the nearby light vegetation.

 Beachcombing

-Varied and fascinating flotsam washes ashore at this and other east coast beaches.
-You’ll typically find small fishing net floats, light bulbs of every type, and even the occasional message in the bottle.
+Varied and fascinating flotsam washes ashore at Shark Bay and at other east coast beaches.
+You’ll typically find small fishing net floats, light bulbs of every type, and even the occasional message in a bottle.

 Snorkeling